Health care: Primary care

 Primary care refers to the work of health professionals who act as a first point of consultation for all patients within the health care system.
+The primary care model supports first-contact, accessible, continuous, comprehensive and coordinated person-focused care.
 Such a professional would usually be a primary care physician, such as a general practitioner or family physician.
 Another professional would be a licensed independent practitioner such as a physiotherapist, or a non-physician primary care provider such as a physician assistant or nurse practitioner.
 Depending on the locality and health system organization, the patient may see another health care professional first, such as a pharmacist or nurse.
 Depending on the nature of the health condition, patients may be referred for secondary or tertiary care.

 Primary care is often used as the term for the health care services that play a role in the local community.
 It can be provided in different settings, such as Urgent care centers that provide same-day appointments or services on a walk-in basis.

 Primary care involves the widest scope of health care, including all ages of patients, patients of all socioeconomic and geographic origins, patients seeking to maintain optimal health, and patients with all types of acute and chronic physical, mental and social health issues, including multiple chronic diseases.
 Consequently, a primary care practitioner must possess a wide breadth of knowledge in many areas.
 Continuity is a key characteristic of primary care, as patients usually prefer to consult the same practitioner for routine check-ups and preventive care, health education, and every time they require an initial consultation about a new health problem.
 The International Classification of Primary Care (ICPC) is a standardized tool for understanding and analyzing information on interventions in primary care based on the reason for the patient's visit.